 Summary and discussion

 We have examined the effects of the three dynamical mechanisms for baroclinic-barotropic interaction as well as the moist feedback process involved in the interhemispheric teleconnections in response to idealized tropical heat sources.
-Our approach is based on series of experiments in QTCM and in a simple linear wave model.
+Our approach is based on series of experiments in QTCM and in a simple steady-state, damped, linear stationary wave model.
 We choose the Atlantic Warm Pool region to prescribe the heating because it has been identified as significant in setting up interhemispheric influence in previous studies (e.g., Wang et al. 2010).
 The direct baroclinic response to this tropical heating is approximately a Gill–Matsuno-type response (Matsuno 1966; Gill 1980), which is equatorially trapped.
-This baroclinic mode then sets off barotropic Rossby wave trains into high latitudes and interhemispherically through three forcing mechanisms: shear advection, surface drag, and vertical advection.
+The teleconnections to mid and high latitudes are dominated by barotropic mode.
+And the baroclinic to barotropic pathway is complex involving the basic state shear with all its spatial dependence, as well as the basic state vertical velocity and surface drag.